 From the entertainment industry, to literature and music, all the way down to a basic car commercial or advertisement for a bar of soap.
-We use sex for pleasure, for money, for intimacy, for power, for manipulation, and as portrayed by the latest runaway bestseller set to hit theaters this weekend- even for pain.
+We use sex for pleasure, for money, for intimacy, for power, for manipulation, and as portrayed by a runaway bestseller turned into a movie – even for pain.

 It’s clear that we are a culture completely immersed in sex, and that’s telling.
 First and foremost, it’s telling in that our culture’s obsession with sex is really a symptom.
 It’s a sign that we were made for relationships, because at the heart of it our desire for sex reflects our desire to connect.
 We were made to connect, by a God who made us for relationships; with Him and with the community He’s given us.

 The problem then, isn’t in our desire for sex, but rather, with how we’ve learned to define sex.
 While the topic of sex is such an important and God-given part of the human experience, our perspective of sex has been tainted and twisted to reflect something that it was never intended to be.

 While much of this has occurred due to the false messages we’ve learned in church, much of this distortion also comes from outside the church- in the way that we have allowed our culture to influence us, rather than influencing our culture.
 Here are four simple but dangerous lies our culture is feeding us about sex:

 1. That the context of sex doesn’t matter.

 This is a really dangerous lie because it fails to take into consideration the POWER of sex.
 There is a reason that God’s word clearly warns us of the dangers of taking sex outside the context of a loving, respectful, committed marriage.
 God knows that sex is powerful, and gives us guidelines so that we can engage in sex in ways that are both protective and pleasurable.